 If you’re looking to start this course in 2017, it's important to know that the content and structure are undergoing a substantial review and are likely to be different to what is outlined here.
 We’ll publish more detailed information about the changes over the next few months.
 If you’re starting in 2016, the course content/structure won’t be affected by the review.

-- Helps you develop the skills and knowledge required to establish a professonal career in fashion styling.
+You'll learn the skills and knowledge needed for a professional career in fashion styling.

 Either a degree in a relevant subject such as fashion design, fashion communication, photography or media practice or equivalent qualifications and experience.